 Posted on by Laura Forsythe

-Little Métis Sing With Me program is an exciting program with lots of wonderful resources for facilitators to share with parents and children: songs, rhymes, dance, Michif language, take home books, crafts, and guests.
+The Little Métis Sing With Me program offers resources for facilitators, parents, and children.
+The resources include songs, rhymes, dance, Michif language, take-home books, and crafts.

 Little Métis Sing With Me program is a parent-child program with three strands: Family literacy Essential skills Métis culture and history This is an exciting program with lots of wonderful resources for facilitators to share with parents and children: songs, rhymes, dance, Michif language, take home books, crafts, and guests.
 Little Métis Sing With Me Training Workshop A three-day workshop to train participants to run their own Little Métis Sing With Me programs.
 All participants receive a facilitator’s manual and all resources.
 Also included are a combination of dance, songs, rhymes, books, and activities to enhance the training and provide ready-made resources for the program.
 Registration fee is $125 per person or $2,500 for your group (max 20 participants).
 Please contact us for upcoming training dates and to find out how to apply for funding to set up this program in your community.

 Posted on May 22, 2018 by Heather O'Watch

 SUNTEP is a teacher education program that focuses on Métis education and student success.